N-acetylcysteine and Glycine for Endometriosis: Pain Relief, Fertility Outcomes, and Oxidative Stress Reduction

 Too many free radicals create stress and damage to surrounding tissues, which is why it’s referred to as oxidative stress (OS).
-If you have endo, chances are high you too have high levels of OS, both surrounding endometriosis lesions as well as throughout the body.
+If you have endometriosis, chances are high you too have high levels of OS, both surrounding endometriotic cellsas well as throughout the body.

 NAC increased pregnancy success rates while simultaneously reducing period pain, endo pain, pain with sex, chronic pain, size of endometriomas, and CA-125 levels (which is indicative of the severity of endo).
 Wow!

-The study goes like this: Researchers recruit women with ovarian endometriomas who also are dealing with infertility.
-All of these women are scheduled for surgical removal of the endometriomas, so in the meantime, half are given NAC, and half are given a placebo.
-Well, after 3 months of treatment, the average size of the endometriomas within the NAC group had shrunk slightly, while the placebo group’s had increased significantly.
-Moreover, 1/3 of the women on NAC canceled their surgery due to either a cyst decrease or disappearance, pain reduction, or pregnancy.
-The NAC group had 8 pregnancies versus 6 in the placebo group.
-Finally, the researchers conclude this type of therapy is actually more effective than hormonal treatments, without side effects.
-[6]
+Well, after three months of treatment, the average size of the endometriomas within the NAC group had shrunk slightly, while the placebo group’s had increased significantly.
+Moreover, one-third of the women on NAC canceled their surgery due to either cyst decrease or disappearance, pain reduction, or pregnancy.
+The NAC group had eight pregnancies versus six in the placebo group.
+Finally, the researchers concluded that this type of therapy may actually be more effective than hormonal therapy, without the negative side effects [6].

 As an additional consideration, the participants had this success even without an accompanying shift in diet and lifestyle (sleep, stress, movement, nutrients, anyone?).

 Researchers recruited a group of 120 patients with ovarian endometriomas.
-They track the level of chronic pelvic pain, period pain, and painful sex, as well as the size of endometriomas and CA125 levels (which is an excellent insight into the stage of endo, with higher levels of CA125 associated with worse stages of endometriosis).
-After 3 months of NAC treatment, the intensity of endo pain (chronic, with sex, or with periods) significantly improved, while there was a simultaneous decrease in the use of NSAIDs.
-The size of endometriomas significantly reduced, and the serum levels of Ca125 significantly decreased.
-Even more, 39 of the 52 women trying for pregnancy successfully conceived within 6 months of starting the NAC therapy.
-[7]
+They tracked the level of chronic pelvic pain, painful sex, and period pain, as well as the size of endometriomas and CA-125 levels.
+After three months of NAC treatment, the intensity of endometriosis related pain significantly decreased, while there was a simultaneous decrease in NSAID use.
+The size of ovarian endometriomas significantly reduced, CA125 levels dropped, and 39 of the 52 women trying for pregnancy successfully conceived within six months of NAC therapy [7].

 Pretty cool, huh?